Usambara Mountains – Tanzania’s hidden treasure

 If you’d like a day off hiking, the MamboViewPoint Lodge can arrange cookery lessons, a visit to a traditional healer or lessons in Swahili.
 Or you could just sit back and relax with a cold beer and take in the scenery.

-The Usambara Mountains aren’t on the regular tourist route so if you are thirstier for adventure than the average traveller, put Usambara at the top of your list.
+The Usambara Mountains aren’t on the regular tourist route so if you are thirsty for adventure and want to escape the more touristy areas, Usambara should be at the top of your list.

 We offer a 6-day hike in the Usambara Mountains.
 So if you want to explore this hidden treasure together with us, contact our travel experts.